 (The situation was yet another one of those really frustrating one that I have found myself in again and again in Nepal — one where people refuse to listen to reason!
 Yes, I am aware that they were all mostly drunk, but I have been in situations where sober Nepalis have also refused to listen to reason!)

-That I needed to monitor him came from what I had decided, as a adult, about why my grandfather had never woken up from his sleep.
+That I needed to monitor him came from what I had decided, as an adult, about why my grandfather had never woken up from his sleep.

 I still have a vivid memory of the exchange I had with my mom when she shared the news.
-We were next to one of the window in our bedroom.
+We were next to one of the two windows in our bedroom.

 My mother says, “Khey [Grandfather] Pani has died.”